Attendance Policy

 2.4 Late to school

-If you know your child is going to be late, phone the attendance line before 8.30 am to speak to the attendance co-ordinator.
+If you know your child is going to be late, text the attendance line or call before 8.30 am to speak to the attendance co-ordinator.
 We will require a reason for lateness and will offer support where appropriate.

 If we do not have contact from home the following will apply: